USFWS/secas/partners.md

   <li><a href="#other">Other Organizations</a></li>
 </ul>

+* *Indicates members of the SECAS Steering Committee, which comprises five state agency directors from the Southeastern Association (SEAFWA) and one federal agency representative from the Southeast Natural Resource Leaders’ Group.
+The role of the Steering Committee is to provide oversight and strategic direction to SECAS.

 <h2 id="state">State Partners</h2>

 The following states are involved through the Southeastern Association of Fish and Wildlife Agencies (SEAFWA):